BenUlcoq/texas_hold_em_simulator/README.md

 ## Instructions for Use
+Follow these instructions to download and install Ruby on your computer.
+Download and unzip the files on your local computer.
+On the terminal command line, navigate to the src folder.
+Install the bundler gem (if you haven't already)
+> install bundler
+Ask bundle to install the gems that we use for the program.
+> bundle install
+In the terminal command line, navigate to the src folder by inputting the command
+> cd src
+Input the below command in the terminal command line.
+> ruby main.rb
+If you get an error message like below asking you to update your bundler, input the below in terminal command line. alt_text
+> gem update --system
+Run program using step 6 again.

 ## Accessibility
 Given the simple nature of the application, there was very little room for accessibility to be an issue.
 However, it is still an important aspect to consider when planning the development of any application.
 The WCAG 2.1 ‘Guidelines at a Glance’  provides an overview of the ways in which applications should be made accessible for all users.